-The program is designed to provide students with full awareness of the discipline of Political Science.
-The major program will equip students with deep knowledge, and will afford them a smooth and solid transition into the graduate studies as well as professional preparation in areas which include: Public sector, foreign service, international and regional organizations, multi-national corporations, banking institutions, media and other enterprises.
+The program is designed to provide students with a full awareness of the discipline of Political Science.
+The major program will equip students with deep knowledge, and will afford them a smooth and solid transition into the graduate studies as well as professional preparation in areas which include: the public sector, foreign service, international and regional organizations, multi-national corporations, banking institutions, media and other enterprises.

-A. Communication skills in English and Arabic (6 cr.
-ENL + 3 cr.
-ARB) ENL 213 and ENL 223 or ENL 230, ARB 211, ARB 212, ARB 224, ARB 231, ARB 317
+ENL 213 and ENL 223 or ENL 230, ARB 211, ARB 212, ARB 224, ARB 231, ARR 317

-B. Philosophy and Religion (3 cr.
-REG + 3 cr.
-PHL or POS) REG 212, REG 213, REG 313, REG 314, PHL 211, PHL 311, POS 345,
+REG 212, REG 213, REG 313, REG 314, PHL 211, PHL 311, POS 345, ENS 205

-ENS 205